-GET ALL BUT (object), TAKE ALL BUT (object)

-Will get everything in the area you can carry except the (object) in question.

-DROP ALL BUT (object), PUT ALL BUT (object)

-Will drop everything you have at your feet except the (object).
+GET ALL BUT (object), TAKE ALL BUT (object) Will get everything in the area you can carry except the (object) in question.
+DROP ALL BUT (object), PUT ALL BUT (object) Will drop everything you have at your feet except the (object).
+SOUND OFF/ON Will cause the sound effects to be turned off or on.

-SOUND OFF/ON

-Will cause the sound effects to be turned off or on.

-Multiple Commands

-You may enter as many commands as will fit in the 36 character window, provided that they are separated by a comma, period, or the words "and" or "then."
+Multiple Commands You may enter as many commands as will fit in the 37 character window, provided that they are separated by a comma, period, or the words "and" or "then."
 The commands will execute sequentially, sometimes very quickly, until a significant event or an error occurs at which point execution of the command string is terminated.
 For instance, if midway in a string of commands you are killed, the rest of the actions (surprise!) are no longer relevant.
 If you type KICK RUN AND GO NORTH THEN PICK UP THE HEAD your computer will respond with an error message when it sees KICK RUN and the remainder of the command is ignored.
 A string of valid commands such as: GET ALL, LIGHT MATCH, THEN LIGHT LAMP will execute perfectly.

-HELPFUL HINTS

-If The Mask of the Sun is one of your first adventure quests, these suggestions may be of help:

-- 1. Map everything on a piece of paper!
+HELPFUL HINTS If The Mask of the Sun is one of your first adventure quests, these suggestions may be of help: - 1.
+Map everything on a piece of paper!
 Many mazes are too complicated to map in your head. - 2.
-Search each room, or object, at all times.

-3. Save the game as you go along.
+Search each room, or object, at all times. - 3.
+Save the game as you go along.
 This will enable you to avoid a great deal of frustration.

-SAVE GAME

-Your place in the game, along with any possessions (or handicaps) you may have acquired, can be recorded on a "Save Game" disk.
-You can save one game per disk with the Apple and Atari versions and up to four games with the Commodore 64 version.

-1. Type SAVE GAME and press RETURN.

-2. You will be prompted to remove the game disk and insert a blank, formatted disk into your disk drive.
-(See your disk drive manual for instructions on formatting a disk.)

-3. Press RETURN.
-With the Commodore 64 version you will be asked to enter a name for the game to be saved (up to 15 characters long).
-With the Apple and Atari versions your game will be automatically saved to disk.
-If you see "Error During Disk Action" or "DISK ERROR!!!" chances are that you were not using a formatted disk.
-Follow the prompts and try again.

-4. To resume play from that point, remove the "Save Game" disk, reinsert The Mask of the Sun disk on the side indicated and press RETURN.

-RESTORE GAME

-This command allows you to pick up the game where you left off with the "Save Game" command above.

-1. Restart the game disk, label side up.
-(See STARTING THE GAME if you have turned off your computer.)

-2. When OK appears on the screen, type RESTORE GAME, press RETURN, and wait for the prompt.

-3. Remove the game disk, insert the "Save Game" disk and press RETURN.

-4. With the Commodore 64 version you will be prompted to enter the name of the saved game.
-With the Apple and Atari version the game will simply be loaded.
-If you see "Error During Disk Action" or "DISK ERROR!!!" you are not using a valid "Save Game" disk.
-Follow the prompts and try again.

-5. After loading the "Save Game" disk, reinsert the side of The Mask of the Sun disk indicated and press RETURN.
+SAVE GAME You must have a formatted data disk ready before you can use this feature.
+Your place in the game, along with any possessions (or handicaps!) you may have acquired, can be recorded on a "Save Game" disk.
+Up to four games may be saved to each disk. - 1.
+Type SAVE GAME (return). - 2.
+You will be prompted to remove the game disk and insert a blank, formatted disk into your disk drive.
+(See your disk drive manual for instructions on formatting a disk.) - 3.
+Press (return).
+You will be asked to enter a name for the game to be saved (up to 15 characters long). - 4.
+Press (return) and your game will be saved to disk.
+If you see "Error During Disk Action," chances are you were not using a formatted disk.
+Follow the prompts and try again. - 5.
+To resume play from that point, remove the "Save Game" disk, reinsert The Mask of the Sun disk on the side indicated and press (return).
+RESTORE GAME This command allows you to pick up the game where you left off with the "Save Game" command above. - 1.
+Restart the game disk, label side up (See "STARTING THE GAME"), if you have turned off your computer. - 2.
+When OK appears on the screen, type RESTORE GAME (return) and wait for the prompt. - 3.
+Remove the game disk and insert the "Save Game" disk. - 4.
+Press (return).
+You will be prompted to enter the name of the saved game.
+The saved game will be loaded.
+If you see "Error During Disk Action," you are not using a valid "Save Game" disk.
+Follow the prompts and try again. - 5.
+After loading the "Save Game" disk, reinsert the side of The Mask of the Sun disk indicated and press (return).
 This program is fully guaranteed.
-If it ever fails to function, return the original disk to Brøderbund Software for a free replacement.
+If it ever fails to boot, return the original disk to Brøderbund Software for a free replacement.
 If the disk has been physically damaged, please include \$5.00 for replacement.

-17 Paul Drive, San Rafael, CA 94903 ©1982, 1984 by Ultrasoft, Inc. Apple, Atari, and Commodore are registered trademarks of Apple Computer, Inc., Atari, Inc., and Commodore Electronics Ltd., respectively.
+© 1982 by Ultrasoft, Inc. Commodore 64 is a registered trademark of Commodore Electronics Ltd.